open/close all folders

 - Sibling Rivalry: Sometimes in the comics, Scooter and Scamp would have this.

 - Spoiled Sweet: All of them are spoiled by Jim Dear and Darling and are good dogs.

 - Strong Family Resemblance: All of them are exact copies of their mother.

-- Tomboy with a Girly Streak: Danielle still loves to take baths like her sisters.
+- Tomboy with a Girly Streak: Despite her rough behaviors, Danielle still loves to take baths like her sisters.

-- Town Girls: Collette is the Femme, Annette is the Neither, and Danielle is the Butch.
-All of them are quite girly.
+- Town Girls: Collette is the Femme (most ladylike), Annette is the Neither (balance between her sisters), and Danielle is the Butch (most tomboyish).
+Despite the differences, all of them are quite girly most of the time.